-There is nothing better in class than receiving an excellent manual cue (also called “adjustments” or “hands-on assists”).
+There is nothing better in class than receiving an excellent manual cue (also called manual yoga “adjustments” or “hands-on assists”).
 The body falls into place and the nervous system relaxes.
 Unfortunately, the opposite is also true.
 There’s nothing worse than receiving a poor or inappropriate adjustment—the body strains, the breath tightens, and the nervous system becomes agitated.

-A good yoga adjustment skillfully communicates the actions of the pose to your body so that your body understands the posture more clearly.
+A good manual yoga adjustment skillfully communicates the actions of the pose to your body so that your body understands the posture more clearly.
 A bad adjustment is invasive and misguided.
 During lousy adjustments, the teacher is either working with a lack of experience and information or an abundance of ego.

 That’s why, for the past several years, I’ve been advocating for a paradigm shift: I believe that yoga teachers need to stop acting like stretching machines and exerting leverage on students’ bodies to intensify or “enhance” a stretch.